SharePoint/sp-dev-docs/docs/spfx/toolchain/scaffolding-projects-using-yeoman-sharepoint-generator.md

 --help|Print the generator's options and usage.
 --skip-cache|Do not remember prompt answers.
 Default: *false*.
 --skip-install|Do not automatically install dependencies.
 Default: *false*.
---componentType|The type of component.
+--component-type|The type of component.
 Currently "webpart" or "extension" is supported.
---componentDescription|Description of the component.
+--component-description|Description of the component.
---componentName|Name of the component.
+--component-name|Name of the component.
 --framework|Framework to use for the solution.
 Choose one from "none", "react", "knockout".
 --plusbeta| Use the beta packages.
 Scaffolding should be done with @plusbeta --extensionType|The type of extension: Currently ApplicationCustomizer, FieldCustomizer, ListViewCommandSet.